Whoever corrects a mocker invites insults;

 Follow Matthew 18:15-17?

-This is the standard Jesus Christ set, which in my pastoral experience proved very helpful.
+These verses are the standard Jesus Christ set, which proved very helpful in my pastoral experience.

-However, I see this as applicable to churches that have been established already, and the members have known and committed themselves to follow these rules.
+However, I see this as applicable to churches that have been established already, and the members have known and committed themselves to following these rules.

-Also, if you’re in a multicultural congregation, one needs to determine the socio-cultural dynamics of ethnic groups in dealing with such situations.
+Also, in a multicultural congregation, one needs to determine the socio-cultural dynamics of ethnic groups in dealing with such situations.

 So, how did Manuka Honey figure in the controversy and help?